plirof/nopaste/README.md

 [![Intro](https://github.com/bokub/nopaste/raw/images/intro.png)][intro-img]

+# Fork Modifications
+- removed online scripts (since this will be used in a LAN)
+-
+-

 # What is NoPaste?

 [NoPaste](https://nopaste.ml/) is an open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing